-a.
-Observers
+Observers a.

-84. A new paragraph 6 has been added to Article 63, clarifying that: "the observers can be accredited before the beginning of the electoral period and can perform their activity on election day and also in the periods before, during and after the election."
-This new provision does not address the need to establish clear rules, including criteria and deadlines, for the submission, examination and adjudication on requests for international and domestic observer accreditations.26
+- 92. A new paragraph 6 has been added to Article 63, clarifying that: "the observers can be accredited before the beginning of the electoral period and can perform their activity on election day and also in the periods before, during and after the election."
+This new provision does not address the need to establish clear rules, including criteria and deadlines, for the submission, examination and adjudication on requests for international and domestic observer accreditations.31 - 93.
+Even though the observers can now start their duties before election day, their right to observe election commissions should be clearly established as stated in the Opinion on the Election Law.32 - 94.
+When observers' roles are mentioned, the word 'assist' is being used, e.g. in Article 63 (5).
+This can be misleading, and 'observe' should rather be used. - 95.
+The comment to Article 15 (2) that the grounds allowing refusal of the representatives of the electoral contesters should be specified in the law, has not been taken into account. - 96.
+Article 63.4 has been amended and the provision that copies of electoral documents should be given to observers "at their expenses", has been removed.

-25ECHR, Hirst v.
-United Kingdom (n.2) - 74025/01 - 6 October 2005.

-26OSCE/ODIHR EOM Final Report on 6 March 2005 Parliamentary Elections, page 23.
-See also the Venice Commission Code of Good Practice in Electoral Matters, point II.3.2.

-85. Even though the observers can now start their duties before election day, their right to observe election commissions should be clearly established as stated in the Opinion on the Election Law.

-86. When observers' roles are mentioned, the word 'assist' is being used, e.g. in Article 63 (5).
-This can be misleading, and 'observe' should rather be used.

-87. The comment to Article 15 (2) that the grounds allowing refusal of the representatives of the electoral contesters should be specified in the law, has not been taken into account.

-88. Article 63.4 has been amended and the provision that copies of electoral documents should be given to observers "at their expenses", has been removed.
 It now provides that such documents are "issued on the basis of a verbal request".
 This amendment is welcome.